 Step 2 - Lay the Course

 Lay out a rough course for the laying of the concrete foundation.
 To do that, place the cinder blocks along the wall’s full length, using corner blocks, specially earmarked for the corners.
-Use the scrap pieces of lumber and plywood to fill in the spaces between the cinder blocks to make sure that you have the right layout in front of you.
-If some blocks have to be re-sized, mark them along the edges to the size that they need to be reduced to.
-Also mark the foundation’s center so that you know where the steel rebar will have to be inserted.
+Use the scrap pieces of lumber and plywood to fill in the spaces between the cinder blocks to make sure you have the right layout in front of you.
+If some blocks have to be resized, mark them along the edges to the size they need to be reduced to.
+Also mark the foundation center so you know where the steel rebar will have to be inserted.

 Step 3 - Lay the Foundation

 Once the markings have been made, drill the steel rebar that is designated to connect the CMU block wall to the foundation.
 For this, you may have to refer to architectural drawings.
 To attach the rebar, you will need an epoxy and a hammer drill.
 Now set the corner blocks at 90 degree angles to start laying the foundation.